• en

 How Do People Become ‘Addicted’?

 Think about the first time you experimented with alcohol and/or drugs (illicit or not): Did you intend to get addicted to them?
-I bet you did not.
-Addictions develop progressively – often without conscious awareness that the addiction is happening.
+I bet that you did not.
+An addiction develops progressively – often without conscious awareness that it is developing.

-1. You have never had a chance to learn effective strategies to deal with challenges that adult life presents
+- You have never had a chance to learn effective strategies to deal with challenges that adult life presents.

-2. Even if you once had effective strategies to deal with life’s challenges, the constant involvement in a drug-using lifestyle may have replaced them
+- Even if you once had effective strategies to deal with life’s challenges, the constant involvement in a drug-using lifestyle may have replaced them.

 Why Is It so Hard to Quit Alcohol and Drugs?